 - This type of condition expresses the percentage of the surcharge/discount.

-E,g: If any customer wants a motorcycle with a disk brake, a value of Rs.3500/- would increase the net price. with specific relation to a commodity/ material, a distribution channel, and a sales organization, we establish variant conditions in our sales pricing.
+E,g: If any customer wants a motorcycle with a disk brake, a Rs.3500/- value would increase the net price. with specific relation to a commodity/ material, a distribution channel, and a sales organization, we establish variant conditions in our sales pricing.

 How to create variant conditions

 We have to construct a property referring to table SDCOM, field VKOND.
-For the configurable content, the character is assigned to the class of variants.
+The character is assigned to the class of variants for the configurable content.
 The characteristic object with relation to the SDCOM field VKOND table is multi-value since it is possible to join several variant conditions.

-For a product or material, we maintain a variant condition concerning a distribution channel and a sales organization.
-When we configure the material, we get access to the variant condition produced for the material.
+We maintain a variant condition concerning a distribution channel and a sales organization for a product or material.
+When we configure the material, we access the variant condition produced for the material.
 A key defines the changing conditions.

 Let’s say, We have two condition forms VA01 and VA02 to build a configurable material with variant conditions.